-In the morning and late afternoon, the sun’s rays strike the earth at a low angle.
+In the morning and late afternoon, the sun’s rays strike the earth at a relatively low angle.
 At these times the light may be bright, but it's not very intense.
-The sun is strongest from 11am to 3pm.
-As a general rule, sun-sensitive plants plants prefer morning or late afternoon light and should be protected from harsh midday sun.
+The sun is at its strongest from 11am to 3pm.
+As a general rule, sun-sensitive plants prefer morning or late afternoon light and need protection from midday sun.

-Sunlight gets more intense the closer you get to the equator.
-This is why shade-loving plants need more shade in the South than they do in the North.
-Planting and care labels rarely differentiate between growing regions, so keep in mind how your geographical location will affect your plants.
+Sunlight gets more intense the closer you are to the equator.
+This is why shade-loving plants need will tolerate more sun in the North than they will in the South.
+Planting and care labels rarely differentiate between growing regions, so keep in mind how your geographic location will affect the plants in your garden.

 Too Much Sun

-Fair-skinned people get sunburned very easily.
+Fair-skinned people are easily sunburned.
 The same is true for sun-sensitive plants.
-Too many hours of sunlight, or sun that’s too intense, can bleach out the color of a plant's flowers and foliage.
-The leaves may be scorched or the edges may brown and curl.
-Sun sensitive plants may also wilt in response to hot sun.
+Too many hours of sunlight, or light that’s too intense, can bleach out the color of a plant's flowers and foliage.
+Parts of the leaves may be scorched.
+The edges may be brown and curling.
+Sun sensitive plants may also wilt because their foliage is losing too much moisture.

-Plants need sunlight to produce energy for growth and flower production.
-When they don’t get enough sun they are typically shorter than normal and may be weak or spindly.
+When plants are not getting enough sunlight, they are often shorter than normal and new growth may be weak or spindly.
 The foliage may be pale and limp rather than robust.
 Flowering will decrease or completely stop.
-Sun-starved plants are also more susceptible to disese problems such as mildew.
+Sun-starved plants are also more susceptible to disease problems such as mildew.